-Bundaberg, a city of 47,000 people, is 220 km north of Brisbane, and 15 km upstream on the Burnett River which enters the northern end of Hervey Bay.
+Bundaberg, a city, is 220 km north of Brisbane, and 15 km upstream on the Burnett River which enters the northern end of Hervey Bay.
 Situated about midway between Maryborough and Gladstone, Bundaberg's settlement as a town postdated those places by 20 or more years.
 Developing rapidly from the 1880s on the basis of sugar and associated industries, especially rum, Bundaberg is still surrounded by sugar cane farms and its sugar mills remain dominant features in the landscape.

 The Burnett River was charted by the colonial surveyor, John Charles Burnett, after whom it was named, in 1847.
 Pastoral occupation of the lower reaches of the Burnett began in the late 1850s.
 A byproduct of the pastoral industry was tallow, which was stored in wooden barrels.
 Two itinerant pastoral workers, John and Gavin Stewart, secured a contract to supply timber for tallow casks at a boiling-down works at Baffle Creek, 60 km north-west of the future town.
 Learning of ample supplies of timber on the Burnett, and of the possibility of transporting it by the river to Baffle Creek, they secured a selection in 1866 on the site of the present day Bundaberg North.
 Most of the district was forested, incorrectly termed 'scrub', on mainly volcanic soil: the Woongarra, Barolin and Gooburrum scrubs were later cleared for the Bundaberg sugaropolis.